 Today we are rolling out a new firmware update for Atola flagship product!
-While 2020.7.1 is considered a minor update, the new RAID and connectivity features are numerous and substantial.
-They will facilitate TaskForce’s connectivity capabilities and enhances autodetection of RAID arrays, the feature initially introduced in 2020.7.
+And while 2020.7.1 is a minor update, the new RAID and connectivity features are numerous and substantial.
+As a result, they will facilitate TaskForce’s connectivity capabilities and enhance the autodetection of RAID arrays, the feature initially introduced in 2020.7.

-In v 2020.7 you might have seen an output of a multitude of detected possible configurations for a RAID array.
-The new 2020.7.1 firmware equips the RAID autodetection module with a more effective algorithm for file system validation.
-In 90+% of such cases, autodetection will narrow it down to a single possible RAID configuration!
+In 2020.7 you might have seen an output of a multitude of detected possible configurations for a RAID array.
+On the other hand, the new 2020.7.1 firmware equips the RAID autodetection module with a more effective algorithm for file system validation.
+Therefore, in 90+% of such cases, autodetection will narrow it down to a single possible RAID configuration!

 This seemingly minor change allows accommodating cases with 8+ devices with complex configurations.

-For such RAID 5 arrays, TaskForce has to go through 12 block size variants, 4 possible block order variants and 8!
-(8 factorial for the order of the 8 devices included in the RAID), which adds up to 1,935,360 overall variants.
+With such RAID 5 arrays, TaskForce has to go through 12 block size variants, 4 possible block order variants and 8!
+To sum it up, 8 factorial for the order of the 8 devices included in the RAID adds up to 1,935,360 overall variants.

 RAID 5.
 Adding Missing Device starts a new RAID autodetection

-If you are trying to mount a RAID array, that is likely a RAID 5, and there is a damaged or missing device in the array, you can use the Missing Device button to add a virtual device.
-The moment you do that, Autodetection restarts and runs through all possible variants from scratch.
-This new search takes into consideration a missing device, taking advantage of the parity of the RAID 5 array.
+If you are trying to mount a RAID array, that is likely a RAID 5, and there is a damaged or missing device in the array, use the Missing Device button to add a virtual device.
+Subsequently, Autodetection restarts and runs through all possible variants from scratch.
+Most importantly, this new search takes into consideration a missing device, taking advantage of the parity of the RAID 5 array.

 New network settings for an easier TaskForce configuration in an organization’s network: DNS nameserver, Default gateway.